 Fellowship is an exciting next step in your training after residency.
 Not everyone needs to do a fellowship (and many people don’t), but the advantage of further subspecialty training is the additional expertise that will set you apart from your colleagues.
 In this article, we’ll explain the different types of fellowships, how to apply to these programs, and what you can do now and in the future to make yourself competitive for a position.

 The type of residency you do influences the different fellowship options that would be available to you.
 Many surgical fellowships like transplant surgery, pediatric surgery, or surgical oncology require you to complete training in general surgery.
 In addition, fellowships in cardiology, gastroenterology, or infectious diseases require you to complete a pediatrics or internal medicine residency.

 That said, sometimes fellowship programs will accept residents from different paths.
 For example, hand surgeons may have training in orthopedics or plastic surgery, while dermatopathologists may have done dermatology or pathology residencies.

-Another important distinction is whether the subspecialty is ACGME-accredited, as some fellowship programs exist which are not accredited.
+Another important distinction is whether the subspecialty is ACGME accredited, as some fellowship programs are not accredited.
 For example, trainees in internal medicine may pursue an addiction medicine or medical education fellowship after residency.
 These are still valuable to gain expertise in a discipline, but they may have different curriculum structures or application processes.